 The American Bar Association

-The American Bar Association (ABA) is a voluntary professional organization for legal professionals and students.
-Members are worldwide, with headquarters in Chicago and a large presence in Washington D.C..
-For over 130 years, the ABA has offered support to legal professionals, served to accredit law schools, and helped establish working model ethical codes.
-Because lawyers need to be admitted to the Bar for their state, it would be foolish to go to pursue an education anywhere other than an accredited school.
+The ABA also serves as a voluntary professional organization for legal professionals and students, with members worldwide.
+For over 130 years, the ABA has offered support to legal professionals, served to accredit law schools, and helped establish a working model for ethical codes in legal practice.

 Read more about environmental law.